nathanbraun/ltcwbb-files/README.md

 Set these aside for now and we'll pick them up in chapter 2.

 ## Changelog
+### v0.7.0 (2022-02-28)
+Pretty big update to scraping section to make things more clearer.

+Also added note on 403 response issue people were running into while scraping Baseball Almanac.
+Thanks to everyone who emailed me about this.

 ### v0.6.1 (2021-12-24)
 Updated file path in random forest section (see issue [#1][i1])